Faithlife/styled-ui/catalog/accordion/variations.md

 				<Accordion.Subtitle>The second book of the Bible.</Accordion.Subtitle>
 			</Accordion.Header>
 			<Accordion.Panel>
-				<div>And these are the names of the sons of Israel who came to Egypt; with Jacob, they each came with his ⌊family⌋:</div>
+				<Box>And these are the names of the sons of Israel who came to Egypt; with Jacob, they each came with his ⌊family⌋:</Box>
 			</Accordion.Panel>
 		</Accordion.Item>
 		<Accordion.Item>